Improving Sequential Query Recommendation with Immediate User Feedback: Experimental Evaluation

 \subsection{Datasets \& Protocol}

 Our experiments are conducted on a real large-scale query log from an online literature discovery service.
-The dataset is used in the past \citep{parambath2021maxutility} to test stochastic MAB algorithms for query recommendation.\footnote{We thank the authors for giving access to the data.} The online literature discovery service let the user to start the session by entering a free text query.
-In each subsequent steps, user either chooses from a query recommendation or inputs another free-text new query.
-The logs contained around 4.5 million queries grouped into 547,740 user sessions.
-We followed the same pre-processing steps as used in the original paper.
-Further details about the dataset, types of queries and pre-processing can be found in \cite{parambath2021maxutility}.
+The dataset is used in the past \citep{parambath2021maxutility} to test stochastic MAB algorithms for query recommendation.
+The online literature discovery service lets the user/analyst start the knowledge-gathering session by entering a free-text query.
+In each subsequent step, the user either chooses from the recommended queries or inputs another free-text new query.
+The logs contained 4.5 million queries grouped into 547,740 user sessions.
+We followed the same data preparation techniques as in the paper \cite{parambath2021maxutility}.
+As the pre-processing step, we removed user sessions with less than four queries.
+We also removed sessions containing non-English queries.
+The statistics of the final data used in the experiment are given in \autoref{tab:data_stat}.
+We refer the readers to \cite{parambath2021maxutility} for further details about the data.

-In our experiments, we randomly select user session and treat the first query in each user session as the initial query.
-At each step of the recommendation process, we treat all the executed queries until the current step as the query context.
-We then feed the query context to get recommendations from the expert algorithms.
-The process is carried out for 500 rounds.
+In our experiments, at each round, we select user sessions one by one and recommend the predicted queries in each session.
+The process is carried out for $T=500$ rounds, where $T$ is the horizon.
+In each user session, we treat the first query as the initial query.
+We then recommend predicted queries sequentially.
+In each round, we treat all the executed queries in the selected user session as the query context $v_{t}$.
+We then feed the query context to get recommendations from the ensemble of experts.
+For user session with less than 500 queries, we reset the initial query and the query context to restart the on-line learning process.